-6. Place an X in the spaces below which apply to you -
+6. Place an X in the spaces below which apply to you --

-A member of this church-
+A member of this church Age Family Income

-2 years or less

-15 or under
+2 years or less 15 or under under \$10,000

-16 to 20
+3 to 10 years 16 to 20 \$11,000 - \$15,000

-10 to 20 years

-21 to 30
+10 to 20 years 21 to 30 \$16,000 - \$25,000

-More than 20
+More than 20 31 to 45 over \$25,000

-31 to 45
+46 to 60

-Family Incomeunder \$10,000

-over \$25,000

-10 to 20 years 21 to 30 \$16,000 - \$25,000 More than 20 31 to 45 over \$25,000 46 to 60 Male Female over 60 Married Single 7.
-On a scale from 1 to 10 (1 meaning number on the line below that best I feel that the leadership of my desires and ideas. of this church (pasto or and laity) are receptive to I feel that the lay leadersh democratically nominated "call the shots" behind the and elected, not wi sides with those who are th a handful of person who I feel loved and included i n the fellowship of t his church.
-I feel that I am adequately life and business of this cl e decisions made affecting the The worship services and other ministries of t this church adequately
+Male Female over 60 MarriedSingle

+- 7. On a scale from 1 to 10 (1 meaning very poor, 10 meaning very good), place a number on the line below that best expresses your feeling-- - I feel that the leadership of this church (pastor and laity) are receptive to my desires and ideas.

+I feel that the lay leadership of this church resides with those who are democratically nominated and elected, not with a handful of person who "call the shots" behind the scene.

+I feel loved and included in the fellowship of this church.

+I feel that I am adequately informed about the decisions made affecting the life and business of this church.

+The worship services and other ministries of this church adequately minister to my needs.

 Congregational Survey

+Church: City:

-Church: City: Information from this survey will be used to aid the Pastoral Search Committee in the process of selecting a pastor.
-It will assist in the evaluation of our unique needs as a congregation as well as allow prospective pastors an insight into who we are.
+Information from this survey will be used to aid the Pastoral Search Committee in the

+process of selecting a pastor.
+It will assist in the evaluation of our unique needs as a

+congregation as well as allow prospective pastors an insight into who we are.

 We ask that each regularly attending teenager and adult complete a survey.

 Completed results will be posted.
 Individual responses are confidential.
-Your input is extremely important, and we thank you for your participation.
+Your input is

+extremely important, and we thank you for your participation.

-Name:
+Namo

-Search Committee Chair
+Name: Search Committee Chair

 Church Affiliation Information

 Please circle your answer.

 Church affiliation: Member Nonmember

 Length of time associated with Church:

+less than 1 years 1 5 years (10 years 11 20 years

 less than 1 year 1-5 years 6-10 years 11-20 years over 20 years

 Personal Information

 Please circle your answer.

 Please indicate your sex: Male Female

 Please indicate your age range:

 13-19 20-29 30-39 40-49 50-59 60-69 70 and over

+13-17 20-27 30-37 40-47 30-37 80-87 70 dild over

 Please indicate your occupational category:

 Student Homemaker Professional Trades Sales Agriculture

+8

 Business Retired Other

 Please indicate your ethnic background:

-Caucasian African American Hispanic Asian Native American Other
+Caucasian African American Hispanic Asian Native American

+Other